auratius-safarinow/TSHotelBooking/README.md

 5. Test with curl or Postman.

+## Design Decisions

+- **Layered Architecture**: The project uses a clean architecture with distinct layers for API, Application, Domain, and Infrastructure.
+- **In-Memory Database**: Selected for simplicity and performance during prototyping.
+- **Background Service**: A hosted service handles synchronization with external providers every 5 minutes to ensure up-to-date availability data.
+- **Error Handling**: Centralized error handling middleware to return consistent API responses.

+## Assumptions

+- Hotel bookings are stored in memory and not persisted beyond the lifecycle of the application.
+- Availability is simulated with predefined rules (e.g., no availability in December).

+## Limitations

+- The in-memory database is not suitable for production use.
+- The project currently lacks integration with a real database or external services.

 ### Example Request (Create Booking)

 curl -X POST "http://localhost:5000/api/bookings" -H "Content-Type: application/json" -d '{